eodas/EOSpy/README.md

 to improving the smart decision making is the key.
 Executive Order EOSpy Arduino Tron AI-IoT will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.

-Executive Order Spy — This quick guide will help you install and configure the EOSPY – Executive Order Sensor Processor sYstem components.
+Executive Order Spy — This quick guide will help you install and configure the EOSPY – Executive Order Sensor Processor System components.

 Executive Order Spy has several components:
 1. The EOSPY AI-IoT, the Internet of Things Drools-jBPM Expert System.
 2. The EOSPY Server, the live map GPS tracking Windows program.
 3. The EOSPY Client, the Arduino Tron or Android application you install on an Android phone.
-4. Configure GSM/GPRS/GPS Tracking Devices to use with EOSPY – Executive Order Sensor Processor sYstem Server.
+4. Configure GSM/GPRS/GPS Tracking Devices to use with EOSPY – Executive Order Sensor Processor System Server.

 You can have an unlimited number and combination of EOSPY Clients and/or GPS tracking devices in use with EOSPY Server.
 (Download EOSPY Server from our website http://www.eospy.com and Download EOSPY Client from the Google Store, standard or TI-SensorTag version)